darioncassel/sok-differential-testing/index.md

 ##### 2. Test Scope

-The test scope is *system testing* since the SUT is an entire particular TLS implementation.
+The test scope is *system testing* since the SUT is an entire particular TLS implementation, OpenSSL.

 ##### 3. Exceptional Element

 The exceptional element of both stages is an *exceptional input* of the form of a protocol flow.
+The authors used their framework to construct sequences of messages that caused the implementation to fail.

 ##### 4. Test Oracle

-The test oracle in this case is *manual inspection* of the testing data.
+The test oracle in this case is *manual inspection* of the testing data; the TLS-Attacker framework stores exceptional protocols for later analysis by the authors.

 ##### 5. Specification